import itertools

 from scipy.spatial import ConvexHull as ConvexHullSciPy

-from scipy.spatial.qhull import QhullError
+from scipy.spatial import QhullError

-[docs]class ConvexHull:
+class ConvexHull:

 """This class provides functionality for extracting the convex hull